Wednesday, March 17, 2010

 I mean, suddenly there are people all over the country fixing potholes and rebuilding our road network and being very industrious.
 Funny, I wonder what they have been doing the past ten years or so, while the roads were quietly allowed to deteriorate to this point?
 Isn't it great to have an excuse to either reallocate funds to spend on boring necessities such as decent road surfaces instead of political parties?
 I don't mean parliamentary functions either, but actual parties, like with booze.
 Or fancy cars for MP's which cost in excess of a million Rand each?

 Imagine!
-Never mind the cash-in-transit heists, the wild-west style shoot-outs between security companies and gangs of armed thugs at neighborhood shopping malls, in which innocent bystanders get taken out on a regular basis - or the hijackings and murders that take place at traffic intersections or even in people's driveways - or inside their own homes.
+Never mind the cash-in-transit heists, the wild-west style shoot-outs between security companies and gangs of armed thugs blowing up ATMs or attacking neighborhood shopping malls, incidents in which innocent bystanders get taken out on a regular basis - or the hijackings and murders that take place at traffic intersections or even in people's driveways - or home invasions.

 Speaking of booze, I was amused by newspaper headlines about some brilliant new plan to combat drunken driving - again.
 Throwing my hands in the air, I ask you - if you know you're going to be caught for driving under the influence, would you do it?
 No?
 Well of course not.